JoeyLicht/joey-fritter/README.md

 **Throws**

+- `400` if the contentId is not given
 - `403` if the user is not logged in
-- `403` if the user is not logged in or user is not the creator of the like
-- `404` if no like has content id
+- `404` if the user has not liked content with contentId

 ## TODO API:
 #### `POST /api/feedControl/:contentType?` - Initialize feed control preference for existing content type